Bringing a firearm or shotgun to Scotland

 - An application for a UK Visitor Permit must be made to the police by a sponsor, a person resident in that police area on behalf of you, the visitor.
 The sponsor is normally your host, sporting agent or a friend in Scotland.
 (Group applications are cheaper and may be made on behalf of up to 20 visitors provided they are all hunting on the same premises during the same period.)

-- Residents of EU Member States must be in possession of a European Firearms Pass.
-A photocopy or electronic scan of the EFP has to be forwarded with the application for a UK permit.
+- Residents of EU Member States may be in possession of a European Firearms Pass.
+A photocopy or electronic scan of the EFP can be forwarded with the application for a UK permit.

 - An applicant for any visitor’s permit must show good reason for possessing, purchasing or acquiring each firearm or shotgun.